DARTS/Astro Query System User Guide

 - Catalog: When coordinate of the object is included the circular region.

-* You may use Equitorial coordinates (J2000 or B1950), Ecliptic coordinates or Galactic coordinates.
-Please refer to Availiable Data on Astro Search 〉〉 Additional auxiliary database items.
+* You may use Equatorial coordinates (J2000 or B1950), Ecliptic coordinates or Galactic coordinates.
+Please refer to Available Data on Astro Search 〉〉 Additional auxiliary database items.
 About database items of each table, please refer to Searchable data 〉〉 each table.

 Below, we explain the data products and tables where the observation regions are defined: